 by Staff writer

-Mother’s Day is a global celebration honoring the mother of a person, as well as motherhood, maternal bonds, and the influence of mothers in society.
+Mother’s Day is a global celebration honouring the mother of a person, as well as motherhood, maternal bonds, and the influence of mothers in society.

 It is celebrated on various days in many parts of the world, most commonly in the months of March or May.

-It complements similar celebrations honoring family members, such as Father’s Day, Siblings Day, and Grandparents Day.
+It complements similar celebrations honouring family members, such as Father’s Day, Siblings Day, and Grandparents Day.

-However, in some countries, Mother’s Day has now become synonymous with these older traditions.
+However, in some countries, Mother’s Day has now become synonymous with Mothering Sunday and are used interchangeably.

 Even now in the UK, Mothering Sunday is just as commonly known as “Mother’s Day” and it’s celebrated the same way as in the United States with the usual cards, flowers, chocolates and dining out.